MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-whats-new.md

 ## App governance October 2022 release
-- **Added Insights and remediation for sensitive content**: App governance provides insights and automated remediation capabilities through predefined and custom policies for apps that access content with Microsoft Purview Information Protection labels.
+- **Added insights and remediation for sensitive content**: App governance provides insights and automated remediation capabilities through predefined and custom policies for apps that access content with Microsoft Purview Information Protection labels.
 Enterprise admins now have visibility into the workloads that these apps access and whether they access sensitive data in these workloads.
 With predefined and custom policies, admins are alerted about apps that have attempted to access sensitive data.
 Moreover, app governance can automatically deactivate noncompliant apps.